lrmcfarland/Coordinates/Python/Boost/README.md

 The runtime environment expects ../../libCoords to be built.

 On OS X, this needs to be on the DYLD_LIBRARY_PATH.
+On Linux, this needs to be on the LD_LIBRARY_PATH.

 The PYTHONPATH must contain the boost coords.so.

-setenv.sh will use COORDS_ROOT to find these or assume they are relative to this directory.
+setenv.sh will detect the platform using uname and set the appropriate library path and use COORDS_ORIGIN environment variable to find coords.so.
+If COORDS_ORIGIN is not set, it will assume it is relative to this directory.

-pylaunch.sh will use setenv.sh to bring up a Python interpreter.
+pylaunch.sh will use setenv.sh to bring up a Python interpreter in this environment.

-test_coords.sh will run the angle, Cartesian and spherical unit tests.
+test_coords.sh will run the angle, Cartesian, datetime and spherical unit tests.

 ### To test a component